bcgov/wordpress/deployments/kustomize/README.md

-# Deployment WordPress
+# WordPress Deployments
 *All commands are given from root of the repository.

-## Deprecated OpenShift Template Deployments
+## OpenShift Template Deployments are Deprecated
 **Warning**  Use of the OpenShift templates including image builds and deployments will be deprecated in favour of using Kustomize deployments.
 Refer to [OpenShift Template Deployment](https://github.com/bcgov/wordpress/tree/bb8fd6066bcc2087605c50f941b8b906dc0e9b61/openshift/templates)